zcash/zips/zip-frost.rst

 - The zero-knowledge proof for the transaction is created with the randomizer as an auxiliary (secret) input, among others.

-When employing re-randomized FROST as specified in this ZIP, the goal is to split the spend authorization private key :math:`\mathsf{ask}` among multiple possible signers.
+When employing re-randomizable FROST as specified in this ZIP, the goal is to split the spend authorization private key :math:`\mathsf{ask}` among multiple possible signers.
 This means that the proof generation will still be generated by a single participant, likely the one that created the transaction in the first